Parallel-NetCDF/PnetCDF/sneak_peek.md

 ------------------------------------------------------------------------------

 * New features
-  + Suuport MPI derived datatypes that are constructed from MPI 4.0 large-count derived datatype constructors.
+  + Support MPI derived data types that are constructed from MPI 4.0 large-count derived datatype constructors.
     See [PR #145](https://github.com/Parallel-NetCDF/PnetCDF/pull/145).